haf/Http.fs/README.md

 The solution is to set 'withAutoFollowRedirectsDisabled' on your request - although this does mean you'll have to handle the redirection yourself.

+  * Does it support proxies?

+Yes.
+By default it uses the proxy settings defined in IE, and as of 1.1.0 you can specify basic proxy settings separately using withProxy.

 ## I need details! ##

 There's really not that much to it, but if you want to know the details your best bet is the integration and unit tests.